ikskuh/kristall/README.md

 ## TODO / Roadmap

-### 0.3 release
+### 0.3 - TLS and security
 - [ ] TLS Handling
    - [ ] Allow user to ignore TLS errors
    - [ ] Enable TOFU for HTTPS
-   - [ ] Enable Client Certificate Management
-    - [ ] Add option: "Transient certificates survive an application reboot and are stored on disk"
   - [ ] Add management for client certificates
     - [x] Rename/delete certificates
     - [ ] Rename/delete/merge groups
     - [ ] Import/export PEM certificates and keys
+    - [ ] Add a "scope" option to certificates so users can restrict the scope where the certificate is valid
 - [ ] UX improvements
   - [ ] Auto-expanding outline
-  - [x] Escape in the URL bar reverts to the current location
-  - [ ] auto-highlighting/following outline
-  - [ ] Improved favourites
-    - [ ] Allow custom favourite title (not the URL itself)
-    - [ ] Allow grouping favourites into a single-hierarchy folder structure
-  - [ ] Improve style import
-    - [ ] Direct preview instead of importing it as a preset.
-Allow user to save preset then manually
-- [x] Handle network errors like timeout and such
 - [ ] Allow configurable timeouts
 	- [ ] Implement server timeouts
 	- [ ] Add configuration option for connect/transfer timeouts